There are numerous reasons why soil will become wet in your garden, add wetland plants to accent and clean those areas.

 To start with soil will become wet when there is a considerably high water table.
 Additionally, soil can also become wet when it happens to be compacted.
 If the groundwater is at a distance considered to be near the surface, the soil will also become wet.
 Planting will grow hard, and not all crops will thrive in such conditions.
 In this regard, there are numerous considerations when dealing with soil that is considered to be wet

 Improving your soil can be a good idea.
 Measures such as; drainage and mulching will help you to address this problem.
 Note that, different soils will tend to react differently in wet conditions.
 Clay will dry up in summer and appear to be baked.
 The same soil becomes very wet in winter.
 Sand does not retain much water while loam has a relatively moderate reaction.

 Examining your soil

 There are numerous ways that you can use to identify the size of your water table.
 One of the simple methods is excavating a pit, usually 1.5 ft deep.
 The pit can be dug at any part of your garden.
 After digging the pit, cover it with some polythene bag and leave it overnight.
-Covering the pit will help to prevent rain water from accumulating into the pit, thus interfering with the process.
+Covering the hole will help to prevent rainwater from accumulating into the cavity, thus interfering with the process.
 After leaving it overnight, the results will either be a dry/moist pit or one that has accumulated water.
 The latter signifies that your soil has a high water table.
-The former result clearly indicates that your soil has a lower water table.
-Further tests can also be carried out for this kind.
-For example you could carry out a drainage test.
+The former result indicates that your soil has a lower water table.
+Further tests can also be carried out of this kind.
+For example, you could carry out a drainage test.
 This test is done by simply adding water to 50 cm pit and leaving it overnight.
 Should you find this water, the drainage of your soil is poor.